scrallex/score/README.md

   --pvalue-threshold 0.05 --pvalue-metric min \
   --output analysis/router_config_logistics_invalid_5pct.json

+Use `--optimize-permutation` when you want calibration to search nearby coverage targets and retain the guardrail with the strongest permutation significance.
+The helper flags `--optimize-width`, `--optimize-span`, `--optimize-samples`, and `--optimize-centers` control the search window, letting you bias the scan toward bespoke coverage budgets or previously audited thresholds without writing additional scripts.

 # Enrich Blocksworld or Mystery twins with the Logistics corpus and rerun sweeps.
 # (The make target does this automatically via --enrich-from when rebuilding domains.)
 python scripts/enrich_twin_corpus.py \